medovanx/WinRate_Calculator/README.md

 # WR Calculator

 A simple tool to calculate matches you need to win to reach a certain Winrate.
+You can run the py file after installing the PyQt6 library.
+Or if you like the easy way just download the EXE release.
 ![GUI](https://i.imgur.com/I2yIJsq.png)
 ## Authors